Skip Navigation

 Dupixent Mycosis Fungoides Lawsuits

-Centralization could lead to early bellwether trials, designed to gauge how juries may respond to evidence and testimony likely to be repeated throughout the litigation.
+As part of the management of the MDL, the judge may establish a bellwether trial process, where a group of representative claims are used to gauge how juries may respond to evidence and testimony likely to be repeated throughout the litigation.
 However, each case would remain an individual lawsuit, and plaintiffs would retain their own counsel to prove that their injuries were directly caused by the medicationโ€™s side effects.

-Dupixent lawyers provide no-cost consultations to review medical records, discuss possible claims and determine whether individuals may be eligible for a Dupixent lawsuit settlement.
+While the litigation continues to expand, Dupixent lawyers provide no-cost consultations to help former users determine whether they may be eligible for a claim or settlement.
 These claims are handled on a contingency basis, meaning there are no upfront legal costs and attorney fees are only paid if a settlement or verdict is obtained.

 Written By: Irvin Jackson